Presenting data: how to convey information most effectively seminar 20th February 2015

-Emergency Medicine Research Short Course Semester 2, 2014 (registrations closed)
+Emergency Medicine Research Short Course Semester 1, 2015 (registration open now)

 - Introduction to research methods used in observational studies

 - Practical skills required in the design and assessment of a research project

 Protocol design, including study type selection, introduction to questionnaire design, sampling methods, and ethics approval